A Universal Inequality for CFT and Quantum Gravity: Conclusions

 \section{Conclusions}

-In this note we have derived a rigorous upper bound on the scaling dimension of the lowest primary operator (other than the identity) in a two-dimensional conformal field theory.
+In this note we have derived a rigorous upper bound on the scaling dimension of the lowest primary operator (other than the identity) in a two-dimensional conformal field theory \edA{that is invariant under the modular $S$-transformation}.
 This bound is universal among all unitary conformal field theories satisfying some very mild conditions: $\ccr,\ccl > 1$ and the absence of purely left- or right-moving operators beyond the components of the stress tensor itself.

 As a warm-up, we also derived an upper bound for the scaling dimension of the lowest operator of any kind -- primary or descendant -- other than the identity.
 For sufficiently large values of the total central charge, this version of the bound provides no information, since every theory contains a stress tensor, which has scaling dimension 2.
 But for $\ccl + \ccr$ less than $24 - {{18}\over{\pi}} \simeq 18.270$, even this rudimentary version of the bound does predict the existence of a primary of dimension less than 2.